Assamese Language Facts

 The Assamese Language:

 India is the most linguistically diverse South Asian country.
-There are 22 scheduled languages of India.
+There are 22 scheduled languages in India.
 Some of the most popular Asian languages are spoken in this South Asian country.
-Assamese is an Indo Aryan language which is primarily spoken in India.
+Assamese is an Indo-Aryan language that is primarily spoken in India.
 It is an official language in the Indian state of Assam.
 It is the lingua franca of the easternmost region of India.
-Pidgins and creoles of the Assamese are spoken in other states of India.
-This language is written in the Assamese script, which is written from left to right, unlike most of the other languages of the Indian Subcontinent.
+Pidgins and creoles of the Assamese are spoken in other forms of India.
+This language is written in the Assamese script, from left to right, unlike most other languages of the Indian Subcontinent.

 Assamese Language Facts Overview:

-Here are some interesting facts about this Indo Aryan language:
+Here are some interesting facts about this Indo-Aryan language:

-2. It is called the sister language of various other Indo Aryan languages.
+2. It is called the sister language of various other Indo-Aryan languages.
 The most famous of those is the Bengali language.
 Both languages have no grammatical gender distinctions.

 9. The earliest form of the language is known as the Prakrit.
 The Prakrit went through various stages to become Assamese.